 Meetings:

 Many chapters report that many non-member individuals attend meetings and activities.
-It should be the goal of the board of directors (BoD) to identify these people, make them feel welcome, and seek their commitment to join the membership.
+It should be the goal of the board of directors (BoD) to identify these people, make them feel welcome, and seek their commitment to join the association.

 Strategies

-Meetings and events should have member and non member rates.
-The non member rates should be increased by enough of a margin to encourage signing up as a member.
+Meetings and events should have member and non-member rates.
+The non-member rates should be increased by enough of a margin to encourage signing up as a member.

+Recommendation to increase the non-member rate for chapter events by 25%, 50% or 100%.

+One method for the calculation is to determine the cost of membership and divide by the number of events.
+This shows an ROI to join.

+Example: Georgia Chapter – National individual membership is $200 plus $40 for the chapter dues divided by the total number of meetings of 10 = a $24 delta (or more) between member and non-member rates will be a reason to join.

-Member or non member should be tracked for each meeting attendee to allow the membership committee and the BoD to recruit the non members to join.
+Member or non-member should be tracked for each meeting attendee to allow the membership committee and the BoD to recruit the non-members to join.

-Membership committee and BoD should position themselves at the registration table to specifically welcome new members and non members and encourage them to participate or to join (respectively)
+Membership committee and BoD should position themselves at the registration table to specifically welcome new members and non-members and encourage them to participate or to join (respectively)

 ID badges for meetings should have flags or tags to identify new members, non-members, first time attendees, students, etc. This allows for more member participation with them.

-The President or Board member who is making the introduction to the meeting should identify the BoD, first time attendees, new members and non members (ask for hands or to stand) at the start of the meeting.
+The President or Board member who is making the introduction to the meeting should identify the BoD, first time attendees, new members and non-members (ask for hands or to stand) at the start of the meeting.

-The President should ask for non members to join and provide information and resources for them to sign up at the meeting.
+The President should ask for non-members to join and provide information and resources for them to sign up at the meeting.

 After every meeting, someone should follow up with non members who attended the meeting to thank them for attending and to ask them to join the association (and the chapter).

-Membership Committee
+Chapter Membership Committee

 Each chapter should have a membership committee with a chair.
 The goal of this committee is simply to increase membership in the chapter.